FAQs about Duo Two-Factor AuthenticationShare & Print

 After I enroll, what happens when I try to log in to a protected service?

 When you try to access a service which is protected by two-factor authentication, you will first be required to type in your AccessID and password like usual.
-Once that is complete, the system will then prompt you for your second method to verify your identity, which typically is your smartphone.
-Your phone will automatically get a notification, call or text confirming that you wish to log in.
-Once you approve the notification on your phone, the protected system will automatically continue and log you in without any further intervention.
+Once that is complete, the system will then prompt you for your second method to verify your identity, which typically is your smartphone or tablet.
+Your device will automatically get a notification confirming that you wish to log in.
+Once you approve the notification on your device, the protected system will automatically continue and log you in without any further intervention.

 Is there a guide that can help show me how the two-factor process works?